ipython/ipython-website/index.rst

 IPython provides a rich toolkit to help you make the most out of using Python interactively.
 Its main components are:

-- Powerful interactive Python shells (terminal- and Qt-based).
+- Powerful Python shells (terminal- and Qt-based).
 - Support for interactive data visualization and use of GUI toolkits.
 - Flexible, embeddable interpreters to load into your own projects.
 - Tools for high level and interactive parallel computing.